mjhea0/enginery/README.md

 Use `$ rake -D` to list all tasks.

 A note on renaming columns: as of 'dm-migrations' 1.2.0 renaming columns are broken for MySQL adapter.
-1.3.0 have it fixed.
+1.3.0 have it fixed but it is not yet released.

 **[ [contents &uarr;](https://github.com/espresso/enginery#tutorial) ]**